Wildlife and habitat conservation projects

 The Special Protection Area (SPA; in accordance with the EU Birds Directive) “Vogelschutzgebiet Wälder und Wiesen bei Burbach und Neunkirchen” in the south of the Siegerland has between 10 and 15 hazel grouse preserves that provide the species with an important habitat.
 This SPA, which covers an area of 4,660 hectares, is traversed by one of our overhead power lines.
 The line connects areas in which the Landesamt für Natur, Umwelt und Verbraucherschutz Nordrhein-Westfalen (LANUV NRW) has repeatedly found proof of the presence of hazel grouse.

-We do our utmost to implement the measures developed by the LANUV to protect the species in our biotope management plan.
+We do our utmost to implement the measures developed by the LANUV to protect the species in our IVM plan.
 As the hazel grouse prefers mixed woodland that offers sunny areas, an herbaceous layer with lots of ground-level hiding places and sufficient food, we focus on conducting localised maintenance measures designed to strengthen the structure in the former coppice stands.
 By cultivating slow-growing trees and bushes, we preserve potential habitats and valuable biotope network structures for this endangered species.